smirnov-am/awesome-devtools/README.md

 # awesome-devtools

-This is a list of commodized tools and service for software developers, who undertand that "let's build it ourselves" mindset leads nowhere and that they should focus on the core business and not on problem you can pay someone to solve.
+This is a list of commodized tools and services for software developers and founders, who undertand the drawbacks of "let's build it ourselves" mindset and rather focus on the core business and not on problem you can pay someone to solve.

+## Auth
+## Search
+## Visual assets management
+## E-commerce
+## Scheduling
+## Payments
+## Docs
+## Notifications/email
+## Admin panels
-## Data APIs
+## Background jobs
 ## Monitoring
 ## ML

-## Docs
+## Moderation